-Management Approach and Mitigations
+Management approach and mitigations

-Digital Strategy and Estates and Infrastructure Committees, both closely aligned with the Education and Student Experience and Research and Knowledge Exchange strategies and governance structures.
+Effective governance and risk management oversight through the Digital Strategy and Estates and Infrastructure Committees, both closely aligned with the Education and Student Experience and Research and Knowledge Exchange strategies and governance structures.

 The Estates Strategy and Digital Strategic Delivery Plan also contain new high-level delivery roadmaps which show the major project and programme activities for the next three years.